FAQ for project partner

 What will be checked by the controller when flat rate options are applied?

 The controller will focus its check on the costs calculated on real-cost basis.
-The flat-rates will apply automatically and will not be subject to the control.
+The flat-rates will apply automatically and will not be subject to the control

 There are no financial consequences as long as double financing can be excluded (see chapter B.3.1 of the programme manual).
 If national public subsidies are in total higher than 25%, the ERDF contribution will be reduced correspondingly.
-Project partners should anyhow inform MA/JS about any changes with regard to the national contribution and report these accordingly in the status and progress reports.

 The cost calculation options have to be selected already in the application phase.
 No changes are allowed after the approval.